ngyvc/block3-adv-web/exercises/inheritance-solution.md

 The BankAccount class has a constructor that takes account number and balance as arguments.
 It also has methods to deposit and withdraw money, and to check the account balance.

 The SavingsAccount class is a subclass of BankAccount and overrides the withdraw() method.
 It checks if the account balance falls below one hundred before allowing a withdrawal.
 The method prints an error message if the balance is below one hundred.
-If the balance is greater than or equal to one hundred, the method calls the withdraw() method of the superclass to withdraw.
+If the balance is greater than or equal to one hundred, the method calls the withdraw() method of the parent::\_\_constructclass to withdraw.

 In Main() method -